Renegade Kid

-Renegade Kid LLC was an American video game developer based in Austin, Texas.
+Renegade Kid LLC was an American independent video game developer based in Austin, Texas.
 The studio was founded in 2007 by Gregg Hargrove and Jools Watsham, video game development veterans formerly of Iguana Entertainment.
-In August 2016, Hargrove and Watsham announced that they had split their operations, with the intellectual property rights distributed between each's own studios, Atooi (Watsham) and Infitizmo (Hargrove).
+Well known for their distinctive style of game design, it served as a pioneer in developing indie games prior to its closure in 2016.
+Watsham currently owns all rights of its output and continues to develop games under the brand Atooi.